* Suntory Holdings to acquire Beam for $83.50 per share

 By Chuck Mikolajczak

-NEW YORK, Jan 13 (Reuters) - U.S. stock index futures declined on Monday, as investors braced for a quarterly earnings season that will begin to pick up steam this week.
+NEW YORK, Jan 13 (Reuters) - U.S. stock index futures declined on Monday, as investors prepared to assess a quarterly earnings season that will pick up steam this week.

-Intercept Pharmaceuticals Inc tumbled 28.8 percent to $317.48 in premarket trading.
+* Intercept Pharmaceuticals Inc tumbled 26.7 percent in premarket trading.
 The stock jumped over 500 percent last week after its liver disease drug met the main goal in a study.